duckysuck/koe_jobs/README.md

 <h2 align='center'>Information</h2>

 Simple Jobs to be more interactive and eliminate standing in a circle waiting, this is a work in progress and currently only has Mining and Butcher.
-This is being used with ox_inventory, tgiann-skillbar and nh-context, More jobs will be added, i will also make them more interactive with emotes and extra activities.
+This is being used with ox_inventory, tgiann-skillbar, nh-context and qtarget, More jobs will be added, i will also make them more interactive with emotes and extra activities.

 ---